 Nvidia Corporation v.
-Qualcomm Incorporated: On September 4, 2014, Nvidia filed a complaint in the United States District Court for the District of Delaware and also with the United States International Trade Commission (ITC) pursuant to Section 337 of the Tariff Act of 1930 against the Company, Samsung Electronics Co., Ltd., and other Samsung entities, alleging infringement of seven patents related to graphics processing.
-In the ITC complaint, Nvidia seeks an exclusion order barring the importation of certain consumer electronics and display device products, including some that incorporate the Company's chip products, that infringe, induce infringement and/or contribute to the infringement of at least one of the seven asserted graphics processing patents as well as a cease and desist order preventing the Company from carrying out commercial activities within the United States related to such products.
+QUALCOMM Incorporated: On September 4, 2014, Nvidia filed a complaint in the United States District Court for the District of Delaware and also with the United States International Trade Commission (ITC) pursuant to Section 337 of the Tariff Act of 1930 against the Company, Samsung Electronics Co., Ltd., and other Samsung entities, alleging infringement of seven patents related to graphics processing.
+In the ITC complaint, Nvidia seeks an exclusion order barring the importation of certain consumer electronics and display device products, including some that incorporate the Company's chipset products, that infringe, induce infringement and/or contribute to the infringement of at least one of the seven asserted graphics processing patents as well as a cease and desist order preventing the Company from carrying out commercial activities within the United States related to such products.
 In the District of Delaware complaint, Nvidia is seeking an award of damages for the infringement of the asserted patents, a finding that such infringement is willful and treble damages for such willful infringement, and an order permanently enjoining the Company from infringing the asserted patents.
 The ITC instituted an investigation into Nvidia's allegations on October 6, 2014.
 On April 2, 2015, the Administrative Law Judge in the ITC investigation issued a claim construction order construing seven claim terms from five of the seven asserted patents.
-The evidentiary hearing for the investigation is set for June 22 to June 26, 2015.
-The Initial Determination of the Administrative Law Judge is due October 9, 2015, and the target date for completion of the investigation by the ITC is set for February 10, 2016.
+The evidentiary hearing for the investigation was held from June 22 to June 26, 2015.
+Nvidia withdrew the ITC complaint with respect to four of the patents, but is moving forward with infringement allegations with respect to three of the patents.
+The ITC investigation by the ITC is set for February 10, 2016.
 The district court case was stayed on October 23, 2014 pending completion of the ITC investigation including appeals.

-Icera Complaint to the European Commission (Commission).
-On June 7, 2010, the Commission notified and provided the Company with a redacted copy of a complaint filed with the Commission by Icera, Inc. (subsequently acquired by Nvidia Corporation) alleging that the Company has engaged in anticompetitive activity.
+Icera Complaint to the European Commission (Commission): On June 7, 2010, the Commission notified and provided the Company with a redacted copy of a complaint filed with the Commission by Icera, Inc. (subsequently acquired by Nvidia Corporation) alleging that the Company has engaged in anticompetitive activity.
 The Company was asked by the Commission to submit a preliminary response to the portions of the complaint disclosed to it, and the Company submitted its response in July 2010.
 Subsequently, the Company has provided and continues to provide additional documents and information as requested by the Commission.
-The Company continues to cooperate with the Commission's preliminary investigation.
+On July 16, 2015, the Commission announced that it had initiated formal proceedings in this matter.
+The Commission is investigating "alleged practices in the form of predatory pricing on certain UMTS standard-compliant chipsets used to deliver cellular mobile broadband access."
+The initiation of proceedings merely means that the Commission will deal with the case as a matter of priority.
+If a violation is found, a broad range of remedies is potentially available to the Commission, including imposing a fine and/or injunctive relief prohibiting or restricting certain business practices.
+It is difficult to predict the outcome of this matter or what remedies, if any, may be imposed by the Commission.
+The Company believes that none of the business practices under investigation are in breach of the EU competition rules and will continue to cooperate with the Commission.